Jordan Smylie

-Jordan Smylie (born 28 February 2000) is an Australian professional footballer who plays as a forward for Blacktown City.
+Jordan Smylie (born 28 February 2000) is an Australian professional footballer who most recently played as a forward for Icelandic club Reynir Sandgerði.

+Early life

+Smylie attended Asquith Boys High School in Northern Sydney.

 Playing career

+Smylie joined Central Coast Mariners Academy from Northern Tigers in October 2017.
+He made his A-League debut for Central Coast Mariners against Brisbane Roar on 31 March 2018, coming on as a substitute in a 1–0 loss at Suncorp Stadium.

 In September 2021, Smylie left Central Coast Mariners to join National Premier Leagues NSW side Blacktown City.
 He made his debut for Blacktown against the Mariners in the 2021 FFA Cup on 13 November 2021.

+In February 2023, Smylie joined Icelandic club Keflavík on a two-year contract.